headwinds/headwinds/docs/articles/google_app_password_help.md

 The problem is that Google has since changed this flow.
 There is no Select App dropdown!

-Next, I thought I'd try the free Gemini 1.5 thinking it might be closer to Google but alas it also provided out of date instructions.
+Next, I thought I'd try the free Gemini 1.5 thinking it might be closer to Google but, alas, it also provided out of date instructions.

 ### Solution